aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 - Firefox waits ~ 10 seconds and then continues, so soft-fail

-## Take-aways

-**EV certificates hurt web performance**, provide no added value and are more expensive than regular certificates.
-Don't use EV certificates if you care about how reliable and fast your website is!

-Are you a 3PC and using an EV cert?
-Please don't, especially if you serving content that is very important to the business (e.g. tag manager).

 ## Reading

 - https://blog.cloudflare.com/high-reliability-ocsp-stapling/

-**TL;DR**

-- Don't use an EV certificate if you care about the speed and reliability of your site
-- OCSP stapling to the rescue?
-No, that does not help at all with EV certs

 <!-- Let me take you on a journey filled with waterfall charts to help you understand how browsers behave in a wide range of cases: